 14.4.3 Service Performance Reports

-The County will provide service performance data as specified in Exhibit L, Paratransit Performance Reports.
+The County will provide service performance data as specified in Exhibit L.

 14.4.4 Review

 Sound Transit and the County will review the scope and the cost of complementary paratransit service within the Link paratransit service area annually.
 Following the review, the Parties will negotiate adjustments for compensation as needed.